dotnet/docs-maui/docs/platform-integration/native-embedding.md

 FrameworkElement element = myMauiPage.ToPlatform(_mauiContext);
 ```

 In this example, a <xref:Microsoft.Maui.Controls.ContentPage>-derived object is converted to a `FrameworkElement` object.
-The `FrameworkElement` object could then be set as the content of a WinUI page.
+The `FrameworkElement` object can then be set as the content of a WinUI page.